YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -NOSPLIT
 ~~~~~~~~~~

--NOSPLIT specifies to MUPIP REORG to skip actions that decrease block density.
+NOSPLIT specifies to MUPIP REORG to skip actions that decrease block density.
 The format of the NOSPLIT qualifier is:

 .. code-block:: none